paulkarpenko/us-code-ui/uscode/title-26-internal-revenue-code/chapter-061-information-and-returns.md

 (2) **Time for furnishing statements** — The written statement required under paragraph (1) shall be furnished on or before January 31 of the year following the calendar year for which the return under subsection (a) was required to be made.

+(3) **11 So in original.
+Two pars.
+(3) have been enacted.
+Alternative manner of furnishing statements** — For purposes of this subsection, any person required to make a return under subsection (a) shall be treated as timely furnishing the written statement required under paragraph (1) if—

+  (A) such person provides clear, conspicuous, and accessible notice (at such time and in such manner as the Secretary may provide) that any individual to whom a statement would otherwise be required to be furnished under paragraph (1) may request a copy of such statement, and

+  (B) such person, on request of any such individual, furnishes a copy of such statement to such individual not later than the later of—

+    (i) January 31 of the year following the calendar year for which the return under subsection (a) was required to be made, or

+    (ii) 30 days after the date of such request.

+(3) **1 Electronic delivery** — An individual shall be deemed to have consented to receive the statement under this subsection in electronic form if such individual has affirmatively consented at any prior time, to the person required to make such statement, to receive such statement in electronic form.
+The preceding sentence shall not apply if the individual revokes such consent in writing.

 **(d) Coverage provided by governmental units** In the case of coverage provided by any governmental unit or any agency or instrumentality thereof, the officer or employee who enters into the agreement to provide such coverage (or the person appropriately designated for purposes of this section) shall make the returns and statements required by this section.

 **(e) Minimum essential coverage** For purposes of this section, the term “minimum essential coverage” has the meaning given such term by section 5000A(f).